Skip to content

 • Don't use offset-based pagination: MVMNT uses cursor-based pagination, not page numbers

-• Don't modify filters mid-pagination: Using different filters with the same cursor produces undefined results
+• Don't change filters mid-pagination: Mixing a cursor with different filters produces undefined results

-• Don't persist cursors: Cursors may expire or become invalid over time
+• Don't persist cursors: Cursors can expire or become invalid over time

 Troubleshooting